 Connected physically to an Ethernet port for maximal 4K viewing pleasure.

 Plex is a media server you can run locally and then access from any web browser or (like I do) Android TV.
 I use it to watch downloaded (totally legal) movies and series and my TV.

 I think Netflix is self-explanatory at this point, don’t you think?

 PyCharm is my favorite Python IDE.
 It has a great interface, a really customizable configuration and most importantly - a pretty solid Vim plugin (IdeaVim).

 When I need to edit one-off files (or posts for this blog) I use Sublime Text 3.
 It has a reasonable Vim plugin (Vintage).

 I use Github for both public and private repositories need.
 While I prefer Mercurial over Git (yes, I mean that), Github is so good that it’s worth suffering Git for (pitchforks in the comments, please).

-My laptop is a Lenovo ThinkPad Carbon X1.
+Both my personal and work laptops are Lenovo ThinkPad Carbon X1s.
 I just love those little, err…

-I currently have a Google Home Mini on my kitchen counter.
-I use it mostly to play music or podcasts while I cook, and maybe the occasional timer.
-Right now, it’s not that useful, but I’m excited to see what will come of it.
+a three Google Home Minis: on the kitchen counter, in the living room and in our bedroom.
+I use them mostly to play music or podcasts for my daughter, while I cook, and maybe the occasional timer.

 F.lux makes the color of your computer’s display adapt to the time of day, warm at night and like sunlight during the day.
 I’ve been using it for years and it has definitely improved my sleep.